Official State Wild Animal of Tennessee

 The raccoon is also the focal point of Tennessee's official state painting: "Tennessee Treasures."

 The common raccoon (Procyon lotor) is a mammal native to the Americas.
 Raccoons living in Tennessee measure 30-38 inches long (including their tails) and weigh 12-25 pounds.

-The name "raccoon" is derived from the Algonquian Indian word "aroughcoune," which means "he who scratches with his hands."
+The name "raccoon" is derived from the Native American word "aroughcoune" (Algonquian language), which means "he who scratches with his hands."
 Raccoons range over the entire USA except for the Rockies and desert southwest.
 Nocturnal and generally solitary, raccoons walk like bears and are good swimmers.
 Males are generally larger than females.

 The raccoon is omnivorous and will eat just about anything including insects, frogs, fish, birds, small mammals and the leftovers discarded in your trash can (which they can be exceedingly clever extracting).
 They have the reputation of "washing" their food, though it's not certain that this act is meant to clean the food as they have been observed performing these washing motions even when water is not available.

 Mating occurs in late winter.
 A litter of 4-5 kits are born in April or May.
 The male raccoon takes no part in raising the young and the female will chase him from the den area if need be.
 The kits remain with the mother until the next summer.
 In severe winter climates, the raccoon will become dormant, but they do not hibernate.